DeKalb County DUI Lawyer FAQs

 An experienced Lawrenceville DUI lawyer can help you to analyze and contest the evidence in your case, which in some cases may result in the dismissal of the charges or a reduced plea agreement.

-The specific penalties you receive from a DUI conviction in Georgia will depend on the offense(s) you are found guilty of, the county you’re and even the judge who hears your case.
+The specific penalties you receive from a DUI conviction in Georgia will depend on the offense(s) you are found guilty of, the county you’re stopped in and even the judge who hears your case.
 DUI convictions require, at a minimum, some time in jail, completion of an alcohol safety program, a substantial fine, and probation.
 If you are arrested in DeKalb County, our chances of a favorable outcome increase significantly when you have the right DeKalb County DUI lawyers on your side.

-If you arrested in Gwinnett County, while we always advise speaking to a Gwinnett County DUI lawyer before taking any action, it may not be in your best interests to plead guilty.
+If you are arrested in Gwinnett County, while we always advise speaking to a Gwinnett County DUI lawyer before taking any action, it may not be in your best interests to plead guilty.
 That’s because, when you do, you’re giving up any chance of obtaining a not guilty verdict or reaching a more favorable plea agreement.

 Should you plead guilty, the court will ask you to agree to waive your constitutional right to a jury trial, an appeal, and protections that prevent you from incriminating yourself.
 Then the judge will sentence you to jail for somewhere between the minimum and maximum allowable amount of time.
 A DUI defense lawyer can help you in plea negotiations where it may be possible to avoid jail, license suspension, or perhaps even the DUI charge on your record.